 Any final examination accommodation requested by a student and supported through documentation on file in the DSS is the responsibility of the faculty member.
 As noted, the DSS staff is available to assist with any testing accommodation requests.
 If assistance is requested from the DSS, the same procedure must be followed:

-- Testing Accommodation Request forms are to be completed by the student and signed by the Disability Specialist. - The student delivers the signed form to the faculty member.
-The faculty member will stipulate on the form any special material (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam.
-Please ensure that the form is completely and accurately completed. - Due to the large number of requests for final examination accommodations, students are instructed to return completed Testing Accommodation Request forms to DSS at least one week prior to the last day of classes. - If the accommodation is to take place with DSS, a copy of the exam must be delivered by the faculty member to DSS one day prior to the exam date. - The faculty member must retrieve the completed exam from the DSS no later than one day after the exam date.
+- Testing Accommodation Request forms are to be completed by the student and signed by a DSS staff member. - The student delivers the signed form to the faculty member.
+The faculty member will stipulate on the form any special material (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam. - Due to the large number of requests for final examination accommodations, students are instructed to return completed Testing Accommodation Request forms to DSS at least one week prior to the last day of classes. - If the accommodation is to take place with DSS, the faculty member is responsible for delivering the test to DSS prior to the scheduled time and must pick up the completed test.